 Throwing household chemicals in your trash container, pouring them down the drain, or dumping them at the curb is dangerous and irresponsible.
 To better serve Chandler residents, the City offers household hazardous waste collection at the City's Household Hazardous Waste Collection Facility.

 Household Hazardous Waste - List of Common Items Found in the Home (PDF)

-Please Note: Appointments for HHW drop-off must be scheduled in advanced.
+- IMPORTANT: Appointments for HHW drop-off must be scheduled in advanced

-Scheduled appointments are required to ensure a safe environment for the public and for managing the quantities of household hazardous waste delivered.
-Please call 480-782-3510 to schedule your appointment for dropping off household hazardous waste.
-Services CANNOT be scheduled via e-mail.
+- Scheduled appointments are required to ensure a safe environment for the public and staff when managing quantities of household hazardous waste dropped off

 Please review prior to arrival: Household Hazardous Waste Disposal Guidelines.

 Hot Loads on the Rise …Your help is needed in preventing fires (“hot loads”) in trash and recycling collection vehicles.

 A truckload of recyclables or trash that catches fire, smolders, spontaneously combusts, or becomes toxic as a result of incompatible waste mixing inside a collection truck.
 Hot loads can potentially jeopardize the health and safety of the driver of the collection truck as well as the public.
 A hot load can occur in neighborhoods while collecting recycling and trash or on public roadways, and can damage personal property and collection vehicles.

 Improper disposal of material in a recycling or trash container that is incompatible and reacts when mixed with other waste in a collection vehicle.